About Us

 We’re a dedicated team of individuals with lived experience of endo.

 Some of us have direct experience with the chronic illness, while others support and care for people living with endo.
 We see the very real physical and emotional impacts of the disease every day.
 We live it and we get it.
 As a team, we leverage our experience with endo to help spread the word, support those affected by endo, and create positive change.
+We are a remote organization fuelled by the dedication of our volunteers, consultants and staff.

 Our dedicated Board of Directors

-Interim Chair
+Chair

 Board Member